surratta/github-songbook/fly me to the moon.md

 ## Chorus

 c1:    Dm7        G7           C   Am
-l1: In other words,  hold my hand!
+l1: In other words,  please be true!

 c1:    Dm7        G7       C       E7
-l1: In other words, baby kiss me!
+l1: In other words, I love you!

 ## Instrumental